 Unlike Sony, Microsoft’s solution to expanding the Xbox Series X/S’s internal memory with more super-fast NVMe storage is far more elegant.
-Microsoft is releasing a 1TB Storage Expansion Card at launch that slots into the back of both consoles, much like a memory card.
+Microsoft has released a 1TB Storage Expansion Card at launch that slots into the back of both consoles, much like a memory card.
 Again, anything you store on the NVMe drives will benefit from the full suite of power that the Xbox Series X/S provide, including features like Quick Resume.

 Microsoft has also revealed that more storage solutions will be on the way, so consumers won’t just be at the mercy of buying the proprietary drive.
 This is good news, as proprietary drives can often be more expensive than components from third-party manufacturers.

 Similar to the PS5, you can plug in an external HDD or SSD to play Xbox One, Xbox 360 and original Xbox games on.
-You won’t benefit from the speeds that the NVMe drives can provide, however, SSD drives are still considerably quicker than HDD so if you do got for an external option, opt for an SSD.
+You won’t benefit from the lightning quick speeds that the NVMe drives can provide, however, SSD drives are still considerably quicker than HDD so if you do got for an external option, opt for an SSD.
 Any games that are later optimized for Xbox Series X (like Gears 5 for example) will subsequently need to be moved to the internal NVMe drives to be played.

 |Can you play XSX/XSS optimized games from it?||Can you play XSX/XSS optimized and back-compat games from it?||Can you play Xbox One/back compat games from it?||Can you store XSX/XSS/Xbox One/back compat on it?|